Bischoff/wozmania/src/gui/README.md

    and the color of bottom pixel is coded in the 4 low-order bits of `pair`

+ * 'C' '8'

+   changes mode to 80 column

+ * 'C' '4'

+   changes mode to 40 column

  * 'A' `message`

    prints null-terminated `message` in an alert box